IHTSDO/snomed-publish/lib/closure/README.md

 This method will generate all transitive closures for all isA statements for a set of input concepts.

-The transitive closures are written out to an outputfile using an [OntologySerialiser](/lib/importexport/src/main/java/com/ihtsdo/snomed/service/serialiser/OntologySerialiser.java).
+The transitive closures are written out to an outputfile using an [SnomedSerialiser](/lib/importexport/src/main/java/com/ihtsdo/snomed/service/serialiser/SnomedSerialiser.java).

-You can access the OntologySerialisers through the [SerialiserFactory](/lib/importexport/src/main/java/com/ihtsdo/snomed/service/serialiser/SerialiserFactory.java)
+You can access the SnomedSerialisers through the [SnomedSerialiserFactory](/lib/importexport/src/main/java/com/ihtsdo/snomed/service/serialiser/SnomedSerialiserFactory.java)

 Example usage (Java 7):